 The first, dealt with in section A1, although wide in scope, requires planning decisions to be in the "best long term public interest" which imposes an unnecessarily high test for decisions.
 We consider that this opens up the potential for challenge of Scottish Ministers' and planning authorities' making decisions in planning matters.
+The meaning of "best" could be unclear.
+We welcome amendment 113 which seeks to leave this section out of the Bill.

 The second, dealt with in section A2, also introduces a purpose of planning, referring to the "long term public interest" with reference to sustainability and national outcomes under the Community Empowerment Act 2015.
 This relates to the National Planning Framework and development planning only, not to development management.
 We note that this section also creates duties on Scottish Ministers and planning authorities to exercise their functions with the objective of implementing certain international obligations.
-We suggest that this reference to the objective of implementing international obligations is unnecessary and may lead to difficulties of interpretation as these duties (if they are relevant) will already apply.
+We consider that this reference is unnecessary as the obligations already apply in Scotland.
+Under schedule 5, paragraph 7 of the Scotland Act 1998, the observation and implementation of international obligations, obligations under the Human Rights Convention and obligations under EU law are devolved matters.